jado-jeady/odin-recipes/README.md

 # odin-recipes

-odind recipe i a simple html web i build as was walking through Odin project content during Andela Software development
+Odind recipe i a simple html web i build as was walking through Odin project content during Andela Software development

 This website featuring three enticing recipes.
 Each recipe has its own dedicated webpage, providing a captivating image, a brief description, and easy-to-follow instructions.
 It's a go-to resource for culinary inspiration and a delightful destination for food enthusiasts looking to expand their cooking repertoire.